mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 ### NOTES
 Total Time: **153 minutes**

 Plenty of fatigue in my legs from the ride [yesterday](ironmam2021-20weeksout?sat).
 I took it super easy up _Highland Road_ to the north end of _Thetis Lake Park_.
-My thoughts were about the hour run afterward, at least until I was in the park with the entire forest to myself.
+My thoughts were about how to complete an hour run later.
+At least those thoughts lasted until I was in the park with the entire forest to myself.
 <!---->
 "[Comfy Wooden Chair](https://www.trailforks.com/trails/comfy-wooden-chair/)" is a short XC trail that is just technical enough for my current MTB skillset.
 I rode it a couple weeks ago and it wasn't pretty.
 I decided to give it another go this afternoon.
 I solved a couple of problems, a couple other parts I have yet to link together.